vinguyen-cs-project/UNT-DP-Campus-Directory/README.md

 # UNT DP Campus Directory

 UNT DP Campus Directory is a simple desktop application that retrieves information of staff and faculty of UNT Discovery Park Campus from a MySQL database on AWS.
+Its search results also include faculty pictures and their research papers to aid students in searching for sponsors/supervisors for their master theses and capstone projects.

 ## Usage